Kernel Scaling for Manifold Learning and Classification: Experimental Results

-{\bf{Classes based on an artificial physical process}}\\ For the non-ideal case, we generate classes using a non-linear function.
-This non-linear function is assumed to model an unknown underlying nonlinear physical process.
-The following describes how these classes are generated: \begin{enumerate} \item{Set the number of classes $N_C$ and a gap parameter $G$.
-Each class $\myvec{C}_l, l=1,...,N_C,$ consists of $N_P=100$ data points drawn from a uniformly dense distribution within the line $[(l-1)\cdot L_C, l\cdot L_C-G ],l=1,...,N_C$. $L_C$ is the class length that it is set such that $L_C=\frac{1}{N_C}$.} \item{Denote $r_i \in \mathbb{R}^{1}, i=1,...,N_C\cdot N_P,$ as the unity of all 1-dimensional points from all classes $C_l,l=1,...,N_C$.} \item{Project $r_i$ into the ambient space using the following spiral-like function } \end{enumerate} where $\myvec{N}^2_i\in \mathbb{R}^3,i=1,...N_C\cdot N_P,$ are i.i.d drawn from a Gaussian distribution with zero mean and a covariance matrix $\myvec{\Lambda}=\sigma_S\cdot \myvec{I}$.
-Two examples of the spiral-based classes are presented in Fig. \ref{fig:Spiral1}.
+For the non-ideal case, we generate classes using a non-linear function.
+This non-linear function is designed to model an unknown underlying nonlinear physical process governed by a small number of parameters.
+Consequently, the classification task is essentially expected to provide an estimate of these hidden parameters.
+An example for such a problem is studied, e.g., in \cite{lindenbaum2015musical}, where a musical key is estimated by applying a classifier to a low-dimensional representation extracted from the raw audio signals.
+In the following steps we describe how we generate classes from a Spiral structure: \begin{enumerate} \item{Set the number of classes $N_C$ and a gap parameter $G$.
+Each class $\myvec{C}_\ell$, $\ell=1,...,N_C,$ consists of $N_P$ data points drawn from a uniformly dense distribution within the line $[(\ell-1)\cdot L_C, \ell\cdot L_C-G ]$, $\ell=1,...,N_C$. $L_C$ is the class-length, set as $L_C=\frac{1}{N_C}$.
+Let $N=N_CN_P$ denote the total number of points.} \item{Denote $\{r_i\}_{i=1}^N$ as the set of all points from all classes.} \item{Project each $r_i$ into the ambient space using the following spiral-like function } \end{enumerate} where $\myvec{n}^2_i\in \mathbb{R}^3$ are drawn independently from a zero-mean Gaussian distribution with covariance $\myvec{\Lambda}=\sigma_S\cdot \myvec{I}_3$.
+Two examples of the spiral-based classes are shown in Fig.\ \ref{fig:Spiral1}.
 For both examples, we use $N_C=4,N_P=100,\sigma_S=0.4$ with different values for the gap parameter $G$.

-To evaluate the advantage of the proposed scale parameters $\epsilon_{{\Psi}} \text{ and }\epsilon_{P}$ (Eqs. \ref{eq:rhopsi} and \ref{eq:rhop}, respectively) that are applied to classification tasks, we calculate the ratios $\rho_P \text{ and }\rho_{\Psi}$ for various values of $\epsilon$, and then we compute the classification results performed in the low-dimensional embedding.
-Examples of embeddings which are extracted from the spirals in Fig. \ref{fig:Spiral1} are presented in Fig. \ref{fig:Spiral2}.
-The classification results are measured based on Leave-One-Out cross validation.
-Classification in the ambient space is performed using K-NN ($K=1$).
-It is evident from Fig. (\ref{fig:Spiral3}) that the classification results in the ambient space are highly influenced by the scale parameter $\epsilon$.
-Furthermore, peak classification results occur at a scale parameter $\epsilon$, which corresponds to the maximal values of $\rho_P \text{ and }\rho_{\Psi}$.
+To evaluate the advantage of the proposed scale parameters $\epsilon_{{\Psi}}$ and $\epsilon_{P}$ (Eqs.\ (\ref{eq:rhopsi}) and (\ref{eq:rhop}), resp.) for classification tasks, we calculate the ratios $\rho_P \text{ and }\rho_{\Psi}$ for various values of $\epsilon$, and then we evaluate the resulting classification (which is based on the low-dimensional embedding).
+Examples of embeddings of the two spirals from Fig.\ \ref{fig:Spiral1} are shown in Fig.\ \ref{fig:Spiral2}.
+This merely demonstrates the effect of $\epsilon$ on the quality of separation.